Kiwi Botica kicks Castres to third with Stade Francais win

 Issued on: Modified:

-Botica's efforts extended the five-time champions' winning league record which stretches back to December 2020.
+Botica's efforts extended the five-time champions' winning home league record to 16 games, a run which stretches back to December 2020.

 Ex-New Zealand centre Ngani Laumape started for the Parisians but was unable to inspire a late comeback in heavy rain.